HNC in Manufacturing Engineering (Pearson)

 Progression - What Can I Do After My Course?

-This course provides learners with a straight path to employment or progression onto a HND or a university degree course.
+This course provides students with a straight path to employment or progression onto a HND or a university degree course.
 Once you’ve achieved this Level 4 HNC in Manufacturing Engineering you can progress onto our level 5 HND or even the second year of a BSc (Hons) full university degree.
 Many campus-based universities will accept this qualification as an entry requirement to year two of their degree programmes.

 This qualification is approved by the Engineering Council as contributing to the requirements for professional registration as an Engineering Technician.
 Completing this course can help you on your way to achieving your career goals.
 For those already in employment, it is a nationally recognised qualification that can offer career progression.